michmoosch/CS-160-Term-Project/Backend/api/README.md

 # OSD Api

-All fields and responses are in JSON format
+All fields and responses are in JSON format.

 ## Routes